kjaylee/solforest.card/Magic/README.md

 - **Strong Against**: Aeromancy and Hydromancy
 - **Story**: Also known as the "Mountain's Fury," she marries the elements of sandstorm and volcanic magic to summon cataclysmic eruptions accompanied by gritty, wind-driven sands.
 Her persona is as enduring as a mountain but as ferocious as wildfire, making her a formidable opponent capable of both offense and defense.

-# Celestial Inferno (Volcanic Mist + Mystic Gale + Earth's Wrath)
+## Celestial Inferno (Thermal Mist + Lava Surge + Mountain Fire)

 ![Celestial Blaze](./CelestialBlaze.png)

 - **Level**: 4
 - **Type**: Elemental
-- **Composit**: Volcanic Mist, Mystic Gale + Earth's Wrath
+- **Composit**: Thermal Mist, Lava Surge, Mountain Fire
 - **Attack Power**: 22
 - **Defense Power**: 18
-- **Health**: 191
+- **Health**: 19
 - **Mana Cost**: 20
 - **Duration**: 2 turns
 - **Range**: 5 tiles
 - **Strong Against**: Pyromancy, Aeromancy, Geomancy, and Hydromancy
-- **Story**: Known as the "Celestial Blaze," this girl channels the chaotic energies of Volcanic Mist, Mystic Gale, and Earth's Wrath to create a heavenly inferno that engulfs the battlefield in fire and magic.
+- **Story**: Known as the "Celestial Blaze," this girl channels the chaotic energies of Thermal Mist, Lava Surge and Mountain Fire to create a heavenly inferno that engulfs the battlefield in fire and magic.
 This blaze has a divine quality, making it untouchable and catastrophic for her enemies.
 She embodies the pure, untamed forces of nature and commands them with a celestial authority.

-# Terra Firma Cyclone (Volcanic Mist + Mystic Gale + Sandfire Cyclone)
+## Terra Firma Cyclone (Thermal Mist + Lava Surge + Desert Wind)

 ![Terraformer](./Terraformer.png)

 - **Level**: 4
 - **Type**: Elemental
-- **Composit**: Volcanic Mist, Mystic Gale, Sandfire Cyclone
+- **Composit**: Thermal Mist, Lava Surge, Desert Wind
 - **Attack Power**: 21
 - **Defense Power**: 20
 - **Health**: 18